 Combating harmful health misinformation and reducing the distribution of misinformation

-We remove COVID-19 related misinformation that could contribute to imminent physical harm.
-We’ve removed harmful misinformation since 2018, including false information about the measles in Samoa where it could have furthered an outbreak and rumors about the polio vaccine in Pakistan where it risked harm to health aid workers.
+We remove COVID-19-related misinformation that could contribute to imminent physical harm.
+We’ve removed harmful misinformation since 2018, including false information about the measles in Samoa which could have furthered an outbreak, and rumors about the polio vaccine in Pakistan which risked harm to health aid workers.
 Since January, we’ve applied this policy to misinformation about COVID-19 and are removing posts such as:

 - False claims about cures: drinking warm water, drinking bleach